ErickArmen/ubicationhelper/README.md

 # UbicationHelper

-This is a demo for a ride sharing app, showcasing using Kotlin in a more idiomatic and expressive way.
+This is a demo for a ride sharing app, showcasing using Kotlin in a more idiomatic and expressive way, division by features using Clean Architecture.

 The app was divided by features (can be easily modularized if needed), this kind of structure is good in a big enterprise enviroment, because you can assign your resources by features, therefore the developer experience is better, one reason is that you can avoid more